Minority Mental Health Awareness Month: Finding Health Resources

 Additional health resources

-To find additional mental health assistance, consider visiting the websites of the Anxiety and Depression Association of America (ADAA), African American Mental Health Providers (AAMHP), and Psychology Today.
+To find additional mental health assistance, consider visiting the websites of the Anxiety and Depression Association of America (ADAA), African American Mental Health Providers (AAMHP).
 The sites have areas where you can search for providers.
 They provide information about mental health and the African American community.

 Also, if you have family members and friends who have sought mental health help, consider asking them for recommendations to find assistance.
 Such talks can spark conversations about mental health, remind people that they’re not alone in their struggles, and congratulate them on their achievements.